Wildfire shuts Interstate 84 near Oregon, Idaho border - KTVZ

 Wildfire shuts Interstate 84 near Oregon, Idaho border

-Officials said the westbound lanes were closed between Ontario and Baker City.
+Officials said the westbound lanes that were closed for several hours between Ontario and Baker City had reopened around 5:15 p.m.
+At that time officials said they hoped to open the eastbound lanes in the next couple hours.

-Officials say crews are fighting the blaze but high winds were creating challenges.
+Officials said crews were fighting the blaze but high winds were creating challenges.

 Traffic was backed up on the interstate and officials were urging people to refrain from blindly following apps that could lead people onto unsuitable remote roads.
 No viable detours were available, officials said.